minimal3dp/m3dp_Orcaslicer_Script_Runner/README.md

 ## Notes and known gaps

-- Oversized files currently return `400 Bad Request`; docs reference `413 Payload Too Large`.
-This will be aligned in a follow-up.
 - Cleanup behavior:
 	- After a successful download, the original uploaded file is removed.
 	- A background cleanup task periodically deletes files older than `FILE_RETENTION_HOURS` from upload and output directories.